 • Could you see yourself being friends with any of the March sisters?

-• What are your thoughts regarding Jo’s struggle to control her anger?
+• What are your thoughts on Jo’s struggle with controlling her anger?

-• Why does Laurie enjoy visiting the March’s home so much?
-What are some of the qualities of the March home that you enjoy in your own home?
+• Why does Laurie enjoy visiting the March home so much?
+What qualities make their home so inviting?

-• Why is the Hummel family important to this story?
-How does their family compare to the March family?
+• Why is the Hummel family important to the story?
+How do they compare to the March family?

-• Would you be willing to share a meal already set out on your table with another family if they were in need?
+• Would you be willing to share a meal from your own table with another family in need?

-• Why do you think Jo is reluctant to grow up?
+• Why do you think Jo resists growing up?

-• How did you feel when Jo refused Laurie’s marriage proposal?
+• How did you feel about Jo rejecting Laurie’s marriage proposal?

 Little Women (Painted Edition)